stackblitz/viteconf/README.md

 # ViteConf 2022 ⚡

-> Making Web Development Instant
+*Making Web Development Instant*

+💜 Watch the full replay at [viteconf.org/replay/2022](https://viteconf.org/replay/2022)

+All these URL schemes are valid and will generate a unique social image when sharing:
+- `/2022/replay/{speaker}` (Github or Twitter username)
+- `/2022/replay/{talk}` (click prev, next, or a talk title)
+- `/2022/replay/10h20m30s` (YouTube `t` query param)

+# Stack

 This is the main development repository for the ViteConf 2022 online conference website powering [viteconf.org](https://viteconf.org).
 This website is built using Nuxt 3 and is a fullstack application.
-It leverages server-side rendering, backend database interactions for registration, and of course is powered by Vite under the hood.
-This means that the DX comes out of the box with:
+It leverages server-side rendering, backend database interactions for registration, and of course is powered by Vite under the hood using [Nuxt 3](https://v3.nuxtjs.org/).

-- 💡 Instant Server Start
-- ⚡️ Lightning Fast HMR
-- 🛠️ Rich Features
-- 📦 Optimized Build
-- 🔩 Universal Plugin Interface
-- 🔑 Fully Typed APIs

 ## Contributing